zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/set-up-oracle-data-safe-environment.md

 ### Objectives
 - Create a cloud account for a regular Oracle Cloud user
 - Create a user group and add the user to the group
-- Create or dedicate a compartment for a regular Oracle Cloud user
+- Create a compartment for the user
 - Create a policy for the regular Oracle Cloud user that enables the user to manage the compartment
 - Enable Oracle Data Safe in a region of your tenancy
 - Grant all Oracle Data Safe privileges to the user group
+- Send information to the user

 ### Prerequisites